Taking Care of Business. Simplified.

 Frequently Asked Questions

 Yes.
 Students and their families may pay in monthly installments.
-View the various options of payment at Payment Plan Options.
-Log into your portal and select student, then student accounts, and then select, make a payment/payment plan.
+To view the various options of payment, first scroll up on this page to Areas of NGUservices, then select Payment Plans.
+To make a payment, log into your portal and select student, then student accounts, and then select, make a payment/payment plan.

 Will I receive a bill in the mail?